Skip to main content

 • High-resolution image (ideally over 1040x1040px)

-• Well-lit, clean, and sharp visuals β€” avoid blurs or muddy detail
+• Well-lit, clean, and sharp visuals β€” avoid blurs or muddy detail, or low-contrasting details.

 ⚠️ Things to Avoid

-• Multiple objects β€” focus on one subject per image
+• Multiple objects β€” focus on one subject per image.
+Detail level is spread over the entire model mesh!

 • Complex or busy backgrounds β€” distract from the main subject